homeisfar/LinuxDir2HTML/README.md

 will index the contents of /home/Pictures and save the index as output.html in the present working directory.

-There are two optional flags. `--hidden` to include hidden files and directories, and `--links` to make the HTML link to the files.
+There are two optional flags. `--hidden` to include hidden files and directories, and `--links` to make the HTML link to the files directly.

-Newly introduced in v1.4.0 is a stacking `--startswith` parameter.
+By user request, newly introduced in v1.4.0 are a stacking `--startswith`and `--child` parameters.
 For example,

-    linuxdir2html --startswith 'dev' --startswith 'l' ~ ~/output
+    linuxdir2html --startswith 'dev' --child 'Pictures' ~ ~/output

-will select directories that start with 'd' and the directory named Example from the ~ directory.
-This processing only affects the root search directory.
-The result will be saved as output.html in ~.
+will select directories that start with 'dev' and the directory named 'Pictures' from the the user's home directory.
+The `--startswith` filter only affects the root search directory, all subdirectories and files will be indexed.
 The hidden flag is usable with the startswith flag.

 Note LinuxDir2HTML requires Python 3.6 or greater, but if you modify the Python to remove string interpolation and the barely used pathlib, the minimum version will be much lower.